anithselva/ml_prediction_service/README.md

 (3) Predictions are also permitted to be stored in the database.
 No purging of past predictions is required

 ## How to Test:

+There are two ways to test the system: (1) Batch Test and (2) End to End Test.

 ## Batch Test